Functional Central Limit Theorems for Constrained Mittag-Leffler Ensemble in Hard Edge Scaling: Preliminaries

-where the principal branch of the logarithm is used.
-Later, we choose the constant~$\kappa>0$ appropriately to make the formulas look more transparent.
+In~\eqref{eq:def_wn_proc_hard_edge} and in Theorem~\ref{thm:thm1} we choose the constant~$\kappa>0$ just like in the paragraph above.
+This choice is not arbitrary.
+On the one hand, it makes the formulas look more transparent; on the other, it is a manifestation of the fact that for the hard-edge scaling, only those particles contribute that ``eventually end up'' on the circle~$\{|z| = \rho \}$.
+The complementary statement is encoded in Proposition~\ref{lem:behav_part_le1}.

 Note that the mapping in~\eqref{eq:def_wn_proc_hard_edge} sends the disk of radius~$\rho$ into the right half-plane, and the hard-edge interface becomes a strip of size~$O(1)$, as~$n \to \infty$, to the right of the imaginary axis.

 We mention that one can consider several other scenarios, the semi-hard edge scaling or the bulk scaling regime, or even the case~$\rho = b^{-\frac{1}{2b}}$ (see~\cite{ACCL2022}).
 We believe all these situations can be analyzed with the same methods that we develop.
 In particular, we conjecture that for the bulk and semi-hard edge scalings, one has (mixtures) of truncated Gaussian random variables in place of the exponential random variables in Proposition~\ref{lem:behav_part_ge1}.
-We will leave this discussion as a subject of our future research.
+Also, we believe that the approach developed in this paper can be generalized to a larger class of radially symmetric measures~$\mu_n$, not just those of type~\eqref{eq:MLmeasure}.
+We will leave this as a subject of our future research.